michael105/base32/README.md

 ---

-There's one advantage with the branchless solution: it might be cryptographically more save.
+There's one advantage with the branchless solution: it is cryptographically more save.
 (Spectre, sidechannel, ..)
-Runtime and used registers should be independent of the input data.
+Runtime, power consumption and used registers are independent of the input data.
-Feeding only 0's might have the same runtime, as working with random.
+Feeding 0's only might have the same runtime, as working with random.

-Branch prediction isn't needed at all.
+Branch prediction isn't used at all.